-9. Related Party Transactions
+8. Related Party Transactions

-Prior to the Merger, certain investments of the Plan were managed by State Street, which, at the time, was the trustee of the Plan, and TD Ameritrade, Inc., which, at the time, provided securities brokerage services for the self-managed account.
-Bank of America serves as the trustee of the Plan and is an affiliate of BAML, which is the Plan's third party recordkeeper and provides securities brokerage services for the self-managed account.
+Certain investments of the Plan are managed by State Street, which is the trustee of the Plan, and TD Ameritrade, Inc., which provides securities brokerage services for the self-managed account.
 The Plan also holds notes receivable representing participant loans.
 The stable value fund is managed by Galliard, a subsidiary of Wells Fargo Bank, N.A., custodian for the fund.
-These transactions qualify as party-in-interest transactions of the Plan's assets are invested in WM common stock.
-Because WM is the Plan sponsor, transactions involving WM common stock also qualify as party-in-interest transactions.
-The Plan sponsor believes that all of these transactions are exempt from the prohibited transactions rules.
+These transactions qualify as party-in-interest transactions.
+Additionally, a portion of the Plan's assets are invested in WM common stock.
+Because WM is the parent of the Plan sponsor, transactions involving WM common stock also qualify as party-in-interest transactions.
+All of these transactions are exempt from the prohibited transactions rules.